National Health Service: Performance

-See also Health system#Health systems performance

-Opinion polls and other opinions
+Public perception of the NHS

 In 2016 it was reported that there appeared to be support for higher taxation to pay for extra spending on the NHS as an opinion poll in 2016 showed that 70% of people were willing to pay an extra penny in the pound in income tax if the money were ringfenced and guaranteed for the NHS.
 Two thirds of respondents to a King's Fund poll, reported in September 2017, favoured increased taxation to help finance the NHS.

 A YouGov poll reported in May 2018 showed that 74% of the UK public believed there were too few nurses.

 The trade union, Unite, said in March 2019 that the NHS had been under pressure as a result of economic austerity.

 A 2018 public survey reported that public satisfaction with the NHS had fallen from 70% in 2010 to 53% in 2018.
-The NHS is consistently ranked as the institution that makes people proudest to be British, beating the Royal family, Armed Forces and the BBC.
+The NHS is consistently ranked as the institution that makes people proudest to be British, beating the royal family, Armed Forces and the BBC.
 One 2019 survey ranked nurses and doctors – not necessarily NHS staff – amongst the most trustworthy professions in the UK.

 In November 2022 a survey by Ipsos and the Health Foundation found just a third of respondents agreed the NHS gave a good service nationally, and 82% thought the NHS needed more funding.
 62% expected care standards to fall during the following 12 months.
 Sorting out pressure and workload on staff and increasing staff numbers were the chief priorities the poll found.
 Improving A&E waiting times and routine services were also concerns.
 Just 10% of UK respondents felt their government had the correct plans for the NHS.
 The Health Foundation stated in spite of these concerns, the public is committed to the founding principles of the NHS and 90% of respondents believe the NHS should be free, 89% believe NHS should provide a comprehensive service for everyone, and 84% believe the NHS should be funded mainly through taxation.